U.S.–Afghanistan Strategic Partnership Agreement: Draft SADCA BSA

-The United States and Afghanistan reached an agreement on the final language of the bilateral security agreement, which according to State Department spokeswoman Jen Psaki wasn't the final document and which U.S. officials were still reviewing it, on November 20, 2013.
+The United States and Afghanistan reached an agreement on the final language of the bilateral security agreement, which according to State Department spokeswoman Jen Psaki was not the final document and which U.S. officials were still reviewing it, on 20 November 2013.
 A letter written by U.S. President Obama said U.S. forces will be "cooperating in training, advising, and assisting" Afghan forces "in a targeted, smaller, counterterrorism mission."
 There is no limit on how long U.S. forces would remain in Afghanistan The accord also has no expiration date.
 The agreement says that "unless mutually agreed, United States forces shall not conduct combat operations in Afghanistan."
 It states the parties' "intention of protecting U.S. and Afghan national interests without U.S. military counter-terrorism operations" but does not specifically prohibit such operations.
 United States Special Operations forces will retain leeway to conduct antiterrorism raids on private Afghan homes American counterterrorism operations will be intended to "complement and support" Afghan missions and that U.S. forces will not conduct military operations in Afghanistan "unless mutually agreed" the text says.
 It underscores that Afghan forces will be in the lead and that any American military operations will be carried out "with full respect for Afghan sovereignty and full regard for the safety and security of the Afghan people, including in their homes."
 It also notes that "U.S. forces shall not target Afghan civilians, including in their homes, consistent with Afghan law and United States forces' rules of engagement."
 U.S. President Barack Obama wrote in a letter to his Afghan counterpart: "U.S. forces shall not enter Afghan homes for the purposes of military operations, except under extraordinary circumstances involving urgent risk to life and limb of U.S. nationals.
 We will continue to make every effort to respect the sanctity and dignity of Afghans in their homes and in their daily lives, just as we do for our own citizens."